KasparsMazurs/mr_kris_tattoo/README.md

   - The icons in the footer and Contact me were taken from <a href="https://fontawesome.com/" target="_blank">Font Awesome</a>
   - The fonts in the homepage were taken from <a href="https://www.dafont.com/mephisto.font" target="_blank">Dafont</a>
+  - Inspiration for social media in the footer are taken from <a href="https://kasparsmazurs.github.io/Love_Running/" target="_blank">Love running</a> project

 ### Media